Saint-Cybranet

 During the Hundred Years' War, Beynac castle played an important role and became one of France's strongholds.

-In the 15th century, Beynac became a barony, which prospered and expanded, but in the 16th century, Beynac became reformist during the Wars of Religion, and the peasants, known as "croquants", rose up in revolt.
+In the 15th century, Beynac became a barony that prospered and expanded, but in the 16th century, during the Wars of Religion, Beynac became a reformist and experienced poverty, and the peasants, known as "croquants", revolted.
 In the 17th century, calm returned and the Barony became a Marquisate, by the will of the King of France.

 At the beginning of the 18th century, famine and misery led to an unprecedented uprising of the peasants, which was bloodily suppressed, and the split between the lords of Beynac and the village population began.
 After the childless death of the last heiress of the lords and barons of Beynac, Marie-Claude, in 1811, the Beynac line died out, 800 years after its birth.